acoli-repo/AURIS/guidelines/discourse-extension/discourse.md

 - (1.2) S: **[Answer]** "ehm.. oh I think to the left of the ink cartridge"
 - (1.3) J: **[Disagreement]** "ehm... no" (DIAMOND corpus, ISO 2010)

-##### committing to future actions: commissives

-Generally speaking, commissives are concerned with statements about future actions on behalf of the speaker.
+Disagreement is is similar to Agreement in that it is addresses an information need of the addressee not solicted by a question, it differs in polarity.

 ###### `Offer`

 With the utterance, the speaker commits himself to perform a particular action.
 The speaker assumes that the addressee refers the action to be performed (ISO 2010).
-The anchor of an `Offer` relation should be an utterance that caused the speaker to assume that the addressee wants him to perform the offered activity.
+The anchor of an `Offer` relation should be an utterance that caused the speaker to assume that the addressee wants him to perform the offered activity (ISO 2010, Bunt et al. 2018, 2019).

 - (1.1) CAMOETO: Nice runs!
 Are you running any supporting mods such as DP?
 - (1.2) ParadigmDawg: **[Offer]** I will look that up for you since it is in the original post (https://x3.xbimmers.com/forums/showthread.php?t=1604114, accessed 2023-11-16)